ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 Function above will notify attacker after first setup has been successfully install in victim device.
 Attacker will be notify right after this process has been done using telegram API.

+The text in the message string is in Indo Slang, so we can assume this APK is come from the same circle with the previous attack like [MyMaid APK](https://notes.netbytesec.com/2022/05/scam-and-malicious-apk-targeting.html), [Kad Kahwin Digital](https://notes.netbytesec.com/2023/06/kahwin-sms-stealer-target-Malaysia.html) also [MyPetronas](https://notes.netbytesec.com/2022/09/scam-android-app-steals-bank.html).
+NetByteSec Team has done their analysis with these APK.
+You can check this later for more information.

 ### Anti VM

 <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-anti-vm.png" width="" height="" >